Biomorphs of the Indomalayan Realm PART 1

-These ONLINE presentations taught by Adam Williamson are inspired by his studies with Norhaiza Noordin and research in Malaysia, China and Indonesia.
+ONLINE presentation was taught by Adam Williamson, inspired by his studies with Norhaiza Noordin and research in Malaysia, China and Indonesia.

-We will study patterns from the The Forbidden City in Beijing, China.
-From Kelantan, Malaysia and Jepara, Java.
+We will study patterns from Kelantan, Malaysia and Jepara, Java.
 Many Islamic styles in the Middle East have been inspired by Chinese art forms and then returned to Southeast Asia in a confluence of styles resulting in sublime syncretic masterpieces.

 We will study a series of motifs including “Benih” (Seed) – “Punca” or “Source” “Batang” (Stem) “Ranting” (Twig or branch) “Sulur” (Tendril) “Pucuk” (Shoot) “Daun” (Leaf) “Bunga” (Flower) “Buah” (Fruit)